-SIE Exam and Exam Restructuring Frequently Asked Questions
+SIE Exam and Exam Restructuring Frequently Asked Questions (FAQs)

 On This Page

-- Enrollment & Eligibility
+Enrollment and Eligibility

 1. How old do I have to be to take the SIE?